CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-desktop-client.md

 # WMS Desktop Client

-This document provides a step-by-step guide on how to install CompuTec WMS, the desktop client.
+This document provides a step-by-step guide on how to install the CompuTec WMS desktop client.

 :::danger
     To run the CompuTec WMS desktop client on your computer, you must first install the CompuTec WMS server.